briankoser/sfc-listeners-guide/episodes/0049-the-time-traveler-strife.md

 When the prophets had a vision, were they time travelling?

 Koby asks, would God "break that rule of time" by letting someone time travel?
-<q class="archivist inline">God "breaking the rules" of physics is what we call a "miracle".
-It has happened a few times.</q>
+{% arc %}God "breaking the rules" of physics is what we call a "miracle".
+It has happened a few times.{% endarc %}

 Daniel says {% work "Bill and Ted's Excellent Adventure" %} is the best and most important time travel movie of all time.